Vitali Klitschko: Personal life

 Klitschko's father, Volodymyr Rodionovych Klitschko (1947–2011), was a Soviet Air Force major general and a Soviet military attaché in East Germany.
-Volodymyr's mother was Jewish.
-Part of Vitali's family died during Holodomor, while his great-grandfather and family members on the female line of his mother died in the Holocaust.
+Klitschko‘s paternal grandmother was Jewish.
+Part of Klitschko’s family died during Holodomor, while his great-grandfather and family members on the female line of his mother died in the Holocaust.

 The Klitschko brothers lived as children in Czechoslovakia from 1980 to 1985, where their father was stationed with the Soviet Forces.
 They attended a school designated for children of Soviet soldiers in the town of Mimoň in Northern Bohemia.

 The Klitschko brothers lived in Pripyat, Ukrainian SSR from 1985 to 1986, when the town was evacuated following the Chernobyl nuclear disaster.
-The Klitschko brother's father, Volodymyr Rodionovych Klitschko (1947–2011) was also one of the commanders in charge of cleaning up the effects of the disaster in 1986 and was afterward diagnosed with cancer.
+Their father, Volodymyr Rodionovych Klitschko (1947–2011) was also one of the commanders in charge of cleaning up the effects of the disaster in 1986 and was afterward diagnosed with cancer.
 The former colonel in the Soviet Union's air force died from lymph node cancer, according to the brothers' management team.
 He also served as a military attache at the embassy of Ukraine in Germany.
 His mother is Nadiya Ulyanivna.

 Klitschko worked at Kyiv Automation Plant as a toolmaker as a young man.

 In December 2013, Mykola Chynchyn, the chairman of the Main Investigation Department of the Ministry of Internal Affairs of Ukraine during the presidency of Viktor Yanukovych, accused Klitschko of having worked as a debt collector in the 1990s for mafia boss Viktor Rybalko.
 (Note: After 25 December 2013 attack on Tetiana Chornovol police investigator Mykola Chynchyn stated that one of the suspects in this case used to be in a criminal organization led by Viktor Rybalko; and added "The Klitschko brothers allegedly were closely involved in Rybalko's organization".)
 Klitschko has vehemently denied links to Rybalko.

 Klitschko and Natalija Jehorova, a former athlete and model, married on 26 April 1996.
 They have three children.
 On 15 August 2022, Vitali announced that he and Natalija were divorcing.